Your Dog's Breed Was Designed to Do a Job. That Explains Everything.

 Your Dachshund destroys the backyard with holes?
 She's hunting.
 "Dachshund" literally translates to "badger dog."
 These little dogs were built to dig into underground burrows, find a badger, and fight it.
 Punishing a Dachshund for digging is like punishing a fish for swimming.

 Your Beagle ignores your recall command and follows their nose into the next county?
-Their nose has 220 million scent receptors compared to your 5 million.
-When a scent trail says "go left," your voice saying "come here" doesn't even register.
-It's not disobedience.
-It's the strongest instinct in their body overriding everything else.
+Their nose has about 220 million scent receptors compared to your 5 million.
+When a scent trail says "go left," your voice saying "come here" can drop far down the priority list.
+It is not always simple disobedience.
+It is often a strong instinct overriding the lesson you thought was finished.

 The Fix: Give Them a Job (Or They'll Create One)

-If you don't provide a constructive outlet for your dog's genetic drive, they'll find a destructive one.
-Every time.
+If you don't provide a constructive outlet for your dog's genetic drive, many dogs will find a messier one on their own.

 For herding breeds (Border Collies, Australian Shepherds, Corgis): Treibball (herding giant exercise balls), agility courses, or flirt poles.
-These dogs need to MOVE things.
+Many of these dogs need to MOVE things.
 If they can't move sheep, let them move balls.

 For scent hounds (Beagles, Basset Hounds, Bloodhounds): Nose work games.
 Hide treats in boxes.
 Create scent trails around the yard.
 Take "sniffari" walks where they lead and you follow their nose.
 A 20-minute sniff walk tires them out more than a 45-minute forced march.